rschuetzler/octopress/source/_posts/2013-12-01-intro-to-using-git-and-bitbucket-for-collaboration.markdown

 ![Manage merge](http://i.imgur.com/2Iy6UuF.png)

-5. Drag your branch to the first box in the \"merge\" area at the bottom.
+5. Drag your branch to the first box in the "merge" area at the bottom.
 6. Drag the master branch to the second box. master should appear in the blue box to the right.

 ![Merging](http://i.imgur.com/o5NpTt8.png)

-7. Click \"merge\" to merge your changes.
+7. Click "merge" to merge your changes.
 8. Press the sync button to push your changes to the Bitbucket repository so everyone can see them.